Black Darter Tetra Care Guide: Tank Setup, Diet, Tank Mates & More

 The black darter tetra is one of the most visually striking micro fish in the hobby, at least when you’re looking at a mature male.
 Males develop an intense dark black base coloration across the body, overlaid with iridescent blue-green highlights that shift depending on the angle of light.
 The dorsal and anal fins are dramatically elongated and sail-like, giving the fish an almost butterfly-like silhouette when fully displayed.
 It’s a genuinely beautiful fish that looks like nothing else in a typical freshwater tank.

 The body shape itself is different from typical tetras.
 Black darter tetras have a more elongated, slightly flattened profile suited to their bottom-dwelling lifestyle.
-They tend to perch on leaves and surfaces rather than swim continuously through the water column.
+They will perch on leaves and surfaces rather than swim continuously through the water column.
 When they do move, it’s often in short, rapid bursts, which is where the “darter” name comes from.
 Watching one launch forward to grab a tiny prey item is genuinely impressive for such a small fish.

 Color can vary depending on mood, water conditions, and dominance status.
 A dominant male in pristine blackwater conditions will display the deepest black coloration with the most vivid iridescence.
 Stressed or subordinate fish will appear much paler and less impressive.
 The quality of the water plays a huge role here, so if your black darter tetras look washed out, the first thing to check is your water chemistry.